 The Federation is still going through a period of growth, and growth is painful.
 Picard's Federation is still 70 years away, and the message that will eventually permeate the Federation is still spreading outwards, like bubbles in a soft drink.
 The dream will be realised, it is only a matter of time.
 Outer portions of the Federation, such as the driftward 'Eastern' region were only colonised around the time of the voyages of the U.S.S.
 Kelvin in the 2230s, 40s, and 2250s.
 These worlds include: Poseidon the water world, Radley's Reach - an L class mining colony and starbases 6, 15, 36, 52, 105 and 123.
 This region of space is to the core Federation worlds as the Falkland Islands are to Britain or Guam is to the United States of America.
 They are loyal to the flag, aspiring to the ideals but life is less cosy and much less safe.
 It is easy to be British in London, or to be American in New York, but when you are on a part of sovereign territory far removed from the source, life is not the same.
 How easy is it being, or feeling, British in Port Stanley on the Falkland Islands?
 A very different experience when Queen and Government lies thousands of miles away.
 So it feels in this distant corner of the Federation.

 The driftward, or 'Eastern' side of the Federation lies beyond Klingon space in the Beta Quadrant.
 This portion of space was colonised once the Romulan Star Empire retreated behind their Neutral Zone and allowed Starfleet the freedom to explore this region.
 The home of the Ninth Fleet of Starfleet resides at Starbase 15: Pharos.
 This base is located at Canopus on the fringe of the Federation; from here the legendary five-year missions prepare and set off, and mostly always return.
 Enterprise, Hood, Lexington, Yorktown, Excelsior, Darwin- these and many more legendary starships have travelled through this starbase to head off into the unknown.
-Originally a Forward-Deployed element of the Second Fleet was assigned here to defend the region, but after the invasion here by the Interstellar Concordium in the 2290s, a permanant fleet was created at this base and never disbanded.
-Such was the furore that the Federation itself had been invaded that was directed at the Federation President and Starfleet Commander-in-Chief that extreme action was required.
+Originally a Forward-Deployed element of the Second Fleet was assigned here to defend the region, this became the Ninth Fleet.

 Starbase 6, along the Klingon border, predated the Pharos station.
 This started as a Watchtower class starbase before being updated.
 It was from Starbase 6 that the Excalibur and the ill-fated M-5 Computer Battle Simulations were deployed.
 Along the border is Starbase 36 which aids in deploying vessels to patrol the Klingon Border, although these days it is more a precautionary deployment more concerned with smugglers and illegal immigration across the border than actual attacks from Klingon warships, although the attack on Starbase 11 in 2298 showed this is still a hazard.